Scottish Ten

 The Scottish Ten was a five-year project, initiated in 2009, funded by the Scottish Government.
 It used technology to create accurate digital models of the country's five World Heritage Sites and five other UNESCO World Heritage Sites elsewhere in the world.

 History

-The Scottish Ten was initiated by the Minister for Culture, External Affairs and the Constitution Michael Russell in early 2009, at the Glasgow School of Art’s Digital Documentation conference.
-The minister had heard Ben Kacyra, father of the laser scanner and founder of CyArk, speak about his mission to digitally document the 500 most at risk heritage sites across the world over the next five years.
-The minister found inspiration in this project and discussion began as to how Scotland could be involved.
-The Scottish Ten was formally announced at the Mount Rushmore National Memorial on 4 July 2009.
+The Scottish Ten project was initiated by the Minister for Culture, External Affairs and the Constitution Michael Russel in early 2009, at the Glasgow School of Art’s Digital Documentation conference.
+Russell had heard Ben Kacyra, inventor of a laser scanner and founder of CyArk, speak about his mission to digitally document the 500 most at risk heritage sites across the world over the next five years.
+Russell was inspired by this project and discussion began as to how Scotland could be involved.
+The Scottish Ten project was formally announced at the Mount Rushmore National Memorial on 4 July 2009.

 About the Scottish Ten

 The Scottish Ten project's primary aims were to: